gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 1. Use consistent server identifiers in the `d` tags
 2. Structure event content as valid JSON-RPC stringified objects according to MCP specification
 3. Respond to initialization requests with proper capability information
+4. Process the initialized notification for Direct Discovery connections
-4. Include appropriate error information for failed requests
+5. Include appropriate error information for failed requests
-5. Process notifications according to the MCP specification
+6. Process notifications according to the MCP specification
-6. Use standard Nostr tags for Nostr-specific features (like payments)
+7. Use standard Nostr tags for Nostr-specific features (like payments)

 ### Clients MUST: